 You don’t have to look like Scarlet Johansson.
-But you do have to take the most flattering picture you can take, while looking straight at the phone (or camera) and smiling a great smile.
+But you do have to take the most flattering picture you can take while looking straight at the phone (or camera) and smiling a great smile.

 No sunglasses please, and no deal-breaker clothes, like baggy clothes and busy patterns.

-Here’s an example for a good picture:
+Here’s an example of a good picture: